-The School of Education has 24 full time academic staff members, 13 part time lecturers and 11 affiliated academic staff members, many of whom are national or international leaders in their fields and and are recipients of a wide range of teaching awards.
-The School is supported by an administration team of 8 professional staff members.
+The School of Education has 15 academic staff members, 17 sessional and 11 affiliated academic staff members, many of whom bring national or international expertise in their fields and and are recipients of a wide range of teaching awards.
+The School is supported by an administration team of 6 highly dedicated professional staff members.

 Siva is a senior academic staff member from the School of Education.
 His undergraduate training was in physics and mathematics.
 His masters’ and PhD research studies examined problem-solving in mathematical sciences, with the application of measurement principles.
 He has taught physics and mathematics in high schools in four countries, and had provided senior leadership directions in schools, Department/Ministry of Education, tertiary sectors and two listed companies.
 He has developed a number of software (standalone and online) applications to gauge, track and diagnose learning.
 Siva has close involvement with large-scale international studies such as TALIS, TIMSS, TIMSS-Advanced and PISA.
 He has been consulted on projects sponsored by UNESCO and the World Bank, and innovations in curriculum, assessment and evaluation in Singapore, Malaysia, Canada (Manitoba), USA (Boston), New Zealand, Japan, Thailand and the Philippines.